The Coronation of Stirling Moss --The 1961 Monaco Grand Prix

-Carburetor problems or not, Hill has the bit between his teeth, and gets within five seconds of Moss, only to fade as his carburetor troubles grow worse, and his overtaxed brakes begin to lock while slowing for a curve.
+Carburetor problems or not, Hill has the bit between his teeth, and gets within five seconds of Moss, only to fade as his carburetor troubles worsen, and his overtaxed brakes begin to lock up while braking for the onslaught of curves.

 On lap 78, the Ferrari team manager gives Ginther the "faster" sign.
 Ginther passes Hill (who yields) and begins cutting into Moss’s lead.

 The race is closing in on the three-hour mark, and Moss is nearing physical and mental exhaustion.
 To stay in front, he has had to concentrate all his energy and driving ability on driving absolutely flat-out since the start.
 Moss would later say, “Every corner, every lap, as far as I remember, I was trying to drive the fastest I possibly could, to within a hair’s breadth of the limit, for at least 92 of the 100 laps.”

 The crowd has been on its feet since lap 15, when Hill moved up to challenge Moss.
 For 85 laps, the crowd has been transfixed, wondering how long Moss can stay in front.
 The suspense has become unbearable for team owner Rob Walker.
 He cannot bear to see Moss lose now, and turns away.